 You may offer a self-selected contribution (e.g. £15 to £30) to pay toward facilitation costs; no one will be turned away for financial reasons.

-Please register interest if you wish to join a workshop running in 2026.
+Please register interest to be notified of workshops running in 2026.